Important – consultation on changes to the current charges

 More information on the different types of permit and dispensations

-- Visitor permits must be requested by the resident or business within the scheme area.
+- Visitor permits can only be requested by the account holder within the scheme area.

 - Visitor permits cannot be transferred or sold on.